-It is wonderful to get calls from parents wanting to know which trek to take their kids on.
+It is wonderful to get calls from parents wanting to know which trek to take their children on.
 Parents who are keen trekkers themselves know the value of the outdoors.
-Kids learn life’s little lessons quickest when they are on an adventure.
+Children learn life’s lessons quickest when they are on an adventure.

 So when do you start kids on trekking?
 The answer is as young as possible.
 But not in the way most parents think.

-First, understand a few physiological truths.
-Kids grow rapidly.
+First, you need to understand a few physiological truths.
+Children grow rapidly.
 Every day, their arms and limbs gain strength and grow new muscles.
-With kids running around the whole day, their lungs are getting larger and processing more air.
-Kids seem to possess an infinite bundle of energy.
+With them running around the whole day, their lungs are getting larger and processing more air.
+Children seem to possess an infinite bundle of energy.
 Yet, like a cheetah that springs after a gazelle, these energies are in bursts.
 Children cannot sustain the endless energy required on a trek.
-Which is why on a long trek kids tire easily.
+Which is why on a long trek, children tire easily.

-When kids are tired they get bored and lose interest in the surroundings.
-They absorb less and soon the purpose of taking them on a trek is lost.
-Parents are left with a crisis to handle.
+When children are tired, they get bored and lose interest in the surroundings.
+They absorb less and soon, the purpose of taking them on a trek gets lost.
+Parents are often left with a crisis to handle.

-Like any other sport kids need to be gradually introduced to trekking.
+Like any other sport, children need to be gradually introduced to trekking.
 Here is how you go about it:

-Very soon kids will start to badger you to take them out on a theme walk!
+Very soon, your children will start to badger you to take them out on theme walks!